 I know, it’s fairly easy to start a blog.

-And I truly believe anyone with some basic computer skills should be able to start a blog, with the help of this guide.
+And, I truly believe anyone with some basic computer skills should be able to create a blog, with the help of this guide.

 But our purpose is not to start a blog only, but to make money blogging.